github/gh-valet/README.md

 ## Getting started with the Valet CLI

-Valet is distributed as a Docker container and an [extension](https://github.com/github/gh-valet) to the official [GitHub CLI](https://cli.github.com) to interact with the Docker container.
+Valet is distributed as a Docker container and this extension to the official [GitHub CLI](https://cli.github.com) to interact with the Docker container.

 ### Prerequisites